aboutcode-org/scancode-toolkit/docs/source/how-to-guides/add_new_license_detection_rule.rst

   and `}}` tags.
 Key phrases are words that **must** be matched/present in order for a RULE to be considered a match.

+- You can add an optional extra phrase marker like ``[[n]]`` in rules where there may be extra words present for example,
+  extra words like a copyright holder name.
+Here, ``n`` denotes the **maximum number of extra words** that may appear at that position.
+  This tag is used in rules where extra words are expected but not required.

+  - For example, ``[[5]]`` allows up to 5 extra words at that position.
+If the extra words appear in the **correct position**,
+    then match score increased to 100.

 See the ``src/licensedcode/models.py`` directory for a list of all possible values and other options.